 This course is intended for students wishing to learn high quality practical skills in an engineering workshop environment together with industry underpinning principles.
 It is a respected course and can lead to a rewarding engineering career.

-You will require four GCSEs, including Maths and English at grade 3 or above plus two other relevant subjects at grade 3/D or above.
-Other BTEC based qualifications will be considered.
+You’ll need four GCSEs, including Maths and English at Grade 3/D or above, plus two other relevant subjects at Grade 3/D or above.
+We’ll also consider other BTEC based qualifications.